 Average age: 35

-The Minister of Health, Welfare and Sport has sent a letter to the Health Council, seeking advice about the possibility of adjusting the existing national colorectal cancer (CRC) screening program.
-The reason for this request is the promising result of a revolutionary screening test, the Exhaled Breath Test.
+The Dutch Minister of Health, Welfare and Sport has sent a letter to the Dutch Health Council, seeking advice about the possibility of adjusting the existing national colorectal cancer screening program.
+The reason for this request is the promising result of a new revolutionary screening test, the Exhaled Breath Test, which is a promising new screening tool for several cancers, including colorectal cancer.

-The Minister is especially interested in whether the current FIT-test (Fecal Immunochemical Test) should be replaced by this Exhaled Breath Test and if so, whether the current screening strategy should be adjusted to optimize the balance between health benefits, harms of screening, and costs.
+The Minister is especially interested in whether the current FIT-test (Fecal Immunochemical Test) should be replaced by this Exhaled Breath Test and if so, whether the current target ages and screening interval should also be adjusted to optimize the balance between health benefits, harms of screening, and costs.